Cord Cutting Guides, News, and Reviews

 It might be a better question to ask what you can’t watch via Amazon Channels.
-You can use the hub to subscribe to services like HBO Max, Showtime, Cinemax, BET+, PBS Masterpiece, CBS All Access, Shudder, and Boomerang.
+You can use the hub to subscribe to services like HBO Max, Showtime, Cinemax, BET+, PBS Masterpiece, Paramount Plus, Shudder, and Boomerang.
 And that’s only a partial list!

 Want more specifics?
 We’ve got ‘em!
 Here’s a sampling of some of the TV shows you can watch using Amazon Channels.